 - List of additional peer-reviewed journal publications mentioned in the webinar presentations (download pdf)

-Search the Critical Issues Research Database for reports and factsheets about ocean acidification.
+Search the Geological Surveys Database for reports and factsheets about ocean acidification.